better-dem/better-dem.github.io/index.md

 ## Our Mission

-The Better Democracy Network (BetterDem) is an organization of software engineers and social scientists trying to improve the connection between citizens and their government.
+The Better Democracy Network (BetterDem) is a Washington State nonprofit organization trying to improve the connection between citizens and their government.

 BetterDem's activities include:
 <ul>